vrezendedev/vrezendedev/README.md

-- Hey there, I’m @vrezendedev!
+- Hey there, I’m Vinicius Rezende!
 - I’m interested in Software Development and Game Development...
 - I’m currently learning a bunch of stuff and pretend to learn even more as I think that we always need to improve our capacities and never stop studying.
 - You can find me on LinkedIn: https://www.linkedin.com/in/vinicius-inacio-rezende/